When should I travel to Abu Dhabi?

 For the ultimate golf experience in Abu Dhabi, stay at a luxurious hotel with all the trimmings that sits right next to a championship golf course

-- Enjoy golf at the 18-Hole championship Yas Links Golf Course
+- Taka advantage of the golf at the 18-Hole championship Yas Links Golf Course

 - A few minutes' walk from the exciting Yas Waterworld & Yas Island Beach

-- Upgrade your experience and book a room including tickets to Ferrari World or Yas Waterworld
+- Click through and upgrade to a room including access to Ferrari World or Yas Waterworld inclusive

-Start off at Al Raha Beach with plenty of shopping options nearby followed by a stay at Tilal Liwa Desert Camp
+Start off your holiday at Al Raha Beach followed by a stay at Tilal Liwa Desert Resort

 - Al Raha overlooks a pristine ribbon of private beach, and you'll be within easy access to the Formula 1 theme park and downtown Abu Dhabi